The Last Airbender (film): Plot

 During a side trip to the Northern Air Temple, Aang is betrayed by a peasant and captured by Fire Nation archers led by Commander Zhao.
 However, a masked marauder called the Blue Spirit helps Aang escape.
 Zhao realizes that Zuko is the Blue Spirit, and has a crossbowman fire a bolt that knocks Zuko out, but Aang uses his skills to escape with the unconscious Zuko.
 Aang watches over Zuko until morning, then leaves to reunite with Sokka and Katara.
 Zhao tries again to kill Zuko by blowing up his ship, but Zuko secretly survives and sneaks aboard Zhao's ship.

 Upon arriving, Aang and company are welcomed by the citizens of the Northern Water Tribe, and waterbending master Pakku teaches Aang and Katara.
 The Fire Nation arrives and Zhao begins his attack while Zuko continues his independent search for the Avatar.
 After defeating Katara in battle, Zuko captures Aang, who reenters the Avatar State to search for the Dragon Spirit for help to defeat the Fire Nation.
 The Dragon Spirit advises him to "use the ocean and show the power of water".

 Returning to his body, Aang battles Zuko until Katara freezes Zuko in ice, then leaves to join the battle.
 Zuko's uncle Iroh and Zhao make their way to a sacred cave where Zhao captures the Moon Spirit.
 Despite Iroh's pleas, Zhao kills the Moon Spirit to strip all the waterbenders of their abilities.
 Enraged by Zhao's sacrilege, Iroh reveals his mastery of firebending, frightening Zhao and his entourage out of the sacred cave.
 Princess Yue gives her life to revive the Moon Spirit.
 Zhao finds out Zuko survived and they prepare to fight, but Iroh talks Zuko out of it and Zhao is drowned by waterbenders.
 Recalling his life before being trapped in the ice, Aang enters the Avatar State and raises the ocean into a gigantic wall to drive the Fire Nation back.

-Zuko's father Fire Lord Ozai learns of the defeat and tasks his daughter Princess Azula with preventing the Avatar from mastering earth and fire.
+Zuko's father Fire Lord Ozai learns of the defeat and tasks his daughter Princess Azula with preventing the Avatar from mastering earth and fire before the return of Sozin’s Comet in three years.